AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/BodyForce.md

 Now, let us focus on a small slice of the bar.
 Let the position vector of the material particle on (the centeroid of) the left face of the slice be $X \hat{\boldsymbol{E}}\_{a}$ and, the position vector of the material particle on (the centeroid of) the right face of the slice be  $(X+\Delta X) \hat{\boldsymbol{E}}\_{a}$.
 The reference length vector of the slice is, of course, $\Delta X \hat{\boldsymbol{E}}\_{a}$.
 Let the scalar displacement field in the bar be   $u$.
 Then the current position vector of the left particle is $(X+u(X))\hat{\boldsymbol{E}}\_{a}$ and of the right particle is $(X+\Delta X+u(X+\Delta X))\hat{\boldsymbol{E}}\_{a}$.
 Thus, the current length vector of the slice is $(\Delta X+u(X+\Delta X)-u(X))\hat{\boldsymbol{E}}\_{a}$.
 The change in length vector is $(u(X+\Delta X)-u(X))\hat{\boldsymbol{E}}\_{a}$

-On applying the [vector form of the Hooke's law](VectorFormHookesLaw.md) to the slice we have that the force vector on the righ face of the slice is
+On applying the [vector form of the Hooke's law](VectorFormHookesLaw.md) to the slice we have that the force vector on the right face of the slice is
 $$
 \begin{align}
 \boldsymbol{F}=\frac{E A}{\Delta X}(u(X+\Delta X)-u(X))\hat{\boldsymbol{E}}\_{a}